zju-vipa/CMI/README.md

 ### 4. Use your models/datasets

-you can register your models and datasets in registry.py by modifying `NORMALIZ_DICT`, `MODEL_DICT` and `get_dataset`.
+You can register your models and datasets in registry.py by modifying `NORMALIZ_DICT`, `MODEL_DICT` and `get_dataset`.
 Then you can run the above commands to train your own models.

 ### 5. Implement your algorithms